rabbitmq/tgir/s01/e01/README.md

 So why are we doing this now? https://www.rabbitmq.com/versions.html

+We will start with the simplest RabbitMQ deployment and perform the simplest upgrade procedure: in-place.

 ## The Setup

-One RabbitMQ 3.7 node with management enabled:
+One RabbitMQ 3.7 node with `rabbitmq-management`:

 ```sh
 make rmq-server